Chi siamo noi?

 I graduated from the University of Siena with a degree in Modern Literature.
 My thesis was on Ethnology and Semiotics.
 In 2008, I obtained a PhD in Cultural Anthropology from the École des Hautes Études en Sciences Sociales in Paris.

 Currently I teach Anthropology of Food at the university and I give lessons in Italian language and culture to foreigners.
 This last activity allows me to combine the love for my language with the one for the exchange with other cultures, thanks to the many students from all over the world that I have been able to meet over time.
+You can find my Italian teacher profile here.

 I can’t say that I’m a film expert, even though I have seen many films, like many people; and I don't even know what my favorite movie is, since there are so many films I've loved (1900 by Bernardo Bertolucci or the House of the Spirits by Bille August, to name two).